 Printemps was loving their New York designers last month.
 I was loving their windows (although I was not loving the amount of time it took to get these pics ...
 I think I snapped about 30 shots of each window to try and get at least one without a passer by in the frame).
 Printemps, Boulevard Haussman.

 Le Grande Epicerie is the fabulous and tres delicious food hall of the department store Le Bon Marche.
 I remember being wowed when it first re-opened about 8 years ago and it remains a serious foodie destination in Paris.
-The lovely Solenn Gubri looks after the PR and she kindly gave me a guided tour and some quick stats on this Parisian icon ... here is the express summary ...
-8000 people visit the food hall daily and around 1/3 of these visitors do most of their weekly food shop here.
+The lovely Solenn Gubri looks after the PR and she kindly gave me a guided tour and some quick stats on this Parisian icon.
+Here is the express summary: 8000 people visit the food hall daily and around 1/3 of these visitors do most of their weekly food shop here.
 Another 1/3 come in for specific products and exclusive lines or are tourists (approx. 12%) and the remainder come in daily for a ready to eat lunch.
 The hall covers some 3000m2 with another 3000m2 in the back of house which includes 4 production kitchens or 'laboratories' which include the largest bakery in Paris, a full butchery that breaks down the entire carcass under the paddock to plate philosophy, a fantastic pastisserie and a prepared meals kitchen.
 Like the best food halls around the world LGE has exclusive lines and works in partnership with artisan producers to develop new product for Le Bon Marche.
 Can A Suc were commissioned some years ago now to make specials sugars and invented the sugar heart for LBM, they are now a global brand and make the most stunning formed sugar "decorations" as a result of this partnership.
 Daniel Mercier is their star chocolatier of the moment producing exclusive treats just in time for Christmas.
-If you're planning a trip to Paris then this foodie heaven is a must.
+If you're planning a trip to Paris then this foodie heaven should be on your 'must do' list.

 I'm working off the assumption that not every reader has been to Paris so I've decided to include the fabulous and very famous ceiling of Galleries Lafayette on Boulevard Haussmann.
 Whilst this grand old dame is looking a little tired in places I love the old world charm of the lifts, staircases, Juliette balconies that stunning ceiling.
 Whilst I've 'been and seen' this store a few times before it never fails to impress.